atelierspierrot/atelierspierrot/USAGE.md

 autoloader.

 The best practice is to use a **release** of the package rather than a clone as it is light-weight and cachable by *Composer*.
-You can use a version constraint like `X.Y.Z` to choose a single version release, or a notation like `X.*` to use the latest release of the `X` major version.
+You can use a [version constraint](http://getcomposer.org/doc/01-basic-usage.md#package-versions) like `X.Y.Z` to choose a single version release, or a notation like `X.*` to use the latest release of the `X` major version.

+If you need the latest sources updates, you can use the `dev-master` (for the "master" branch) or `dev-dev` (for the "dev" branch) version constraint.

 Development
 -----------